Learn API Testing - Complete Tutorial with Video

 4. Learn How to Send Requests for Different Endpoints

 Familiarize yourself with the tools and methods for sending requests to the API endpoints.
-This may involve using API testing tools, command-line tools, or scripting in a programming language.
+This may involve API testing tools, command-line tools, or scripting in a programming language.

 5. Frame the Test Cases